jhfang1/jhfang1.github.io/essays/assign3checkpoint.md

 ## Show what each page will look like.
 The pages do not have to be “functional” but the design should clear.

+Here are what my pages look like, these are going to be based off of the layouts I had in assignmnet2.
 ![Homepage](https://cdn.discordapp.com/attachments/837862215427162122/1184278970078859296/image.png?ex=658b64bd&is=6578efbd&hm=08b9b43c704e26d7f9cb03b313aabd70889915746a720f20d49e172820248e22&)
 ![Store](https://cdn.discordapp.com/attachments/837862215427162122/1184278970473119794/image.png?ex=658b64bd&is=6578efbd&hm=87579bb50cf5f108ad75fa670136d3ae974dc38ed1cbd5b5ef76028527b6f4f3&)
 ![Sidebar](https://cdn.discordapp.com/attachments/837862215427162122/1184278970871586957/image.png?ex=658b64bd&is=6578efbd&hm=bea81e522eaac70c0924eb255134e6a6110e35d9f844ad20039766ef399641e0&)